hirsimaki-markus/lovelace-filehost/readme.md

 # What?
 This project is my submission for the final task of Programmable Web Project course at University of Oulu.
-If you are unfamiliar with the course, consider this repository as a reference implementation for simplistic flask-to-redis file storage API.
+If you are unfamiliar with the course, consider this repository as an example implementation for simplistic flask-to-redis file storage API.
 Otherwise, read on.